 Our top locations and tips:

-- Kennett River – chance to see koalas and native birds including cockatoos, parrots and kookaburras
+- Kennett River is a great place for wildlife photography – the best place to see koalas and native birds including cockatoos, parrots and kookaburras

 Great Otway National Park

 The Great Otway National Park includes areas of cool climate rainforest, with tree ferns, towering eucalyptus trees and flowing streams.
 Known as the Green Coast, is a great opportunity to set off along the trails to capture light streaming through the trees, and the lush green surroundings.